-Technical Arts department objectives include cross-disciplinary and collaborative learning, skills for engineering, effective problem solving, creative expression, competency in the language of craft and design, and personal empowerment through self-confidence and self-esteem.
+Technical Arts department objectives include cross-disciplinary and collaborative learning, skills for engineering, effective problem solving, applied math and science, creative expression, competency in the language of craft and design, and personal empowerment through self-confidence and self-esteem.
+The school requires all students to take a minimum of four semesters in the Technical Arts.
+Besides taking Design and Technology (DT1) in the ninth grade, students must choose two other semester-long classes that meet in the shops: Circuits & Electronics - Computing - Furniture Design - Kinetics - Jewelry - Fabrication with Fabric - Wood.
 All courses can be taken multiple times for credit with the permission of the instructor and when space in the course is available.
-The school requires all students to take a minimum of four semesters in the Technical Arts.
-Besides taking Design and Technology (DT1) in the ninth grade, students must choose two other semester-long classes that meet in the shops—Electronics, Computing, Metal Fabrications, Jewelry/Metal Art, or Woodworking.

 755 Ocean Avenue | San Francisco, CA 94112 | 415.333.4021